ipsusu/ipsuShade/README.md

   This is an issue with ReShade 5.9.0+ causing incompatibility with older versions these shaders.

   As of `2023-08-09`, I have updated IpsuShade to fix this issue!
 (IpsuShade v1.0.1)

-  If you are using an older install of IpsuShade (pre-2023-08-09) with ReShade 5.9.0+, you will need to update the `Glamarye_Fast_Effects.fx` shader.
-(You can download it <a href="https://github.com/ipsusu/IpsuShade/blob/master/Shaders/Glamayre_Fast_Effects.fx">HERE</a>).
-Simply copy and overwrite the existing version in your `reshade-shaders` folder.
+  The easiest way to fix this issue would to download the appropriate `IpsuShade v1.0.1` zip from the <a href="https://github.com/ipsusu/IpsuShade/releases">IpsuShade releases page</a> and copy and overwrite your current `reshade-shaders`/`gshade-shaders` folder with the new version from the `.zip`.
+Everything should now properly compile.

-  The `qUINT_ssr.fx` shader isn't actually used by my presets, and I cannot update it due to licensing issues, so you need to simply delete this shader from your `reshade-shaders` folder (or just ignore the error).
+  If you want to manually update only the changed files, please download the `Glamarye_Fast_Effects.fx` and `ReShadeUI.fx` shaders from the <a href="https://github.com/ipsusu/IpsuShade/tree/master/Shaders">IpsuShade GitHub Shaders</a> folder and place them in your `reshade-shaders`/`gshade-shaders`, overwriting the old versions.
+You also need to delete `qUINT_ssr.fx` as this shader from the same folder, as can't be updated in IpsuShade due to licensing and it isn't actually used in any of my presets anyway.
+Everything should now properly compile.

   You can also fix this issue without messing with the shaders by <a href="https://reshade.me/forum/general-discussion/294-reshade-repository">installing ReShade 5.8.0 instead</a> (specifically, with full add-on support).

 - <b>My screen is black when I try and load your presets.</b>